Evgenius2020/VisualSearch/README.md

 # VisualSearch
 Based on paper 'The role of priming in conjunctive visual search.'
 (DOI: 10.1016/s0010-0277(02)00074-4).

 VisualSearch is experimental program, when subject perform task of searching object with specific color and orientation.

+Written for participation in the MARVIN contest by "Think Cognitive Think Science".

 ## Features
 * Python3 implementation